Self-Driving Cars in Las Vegas, Nevada

 Final thoughts

-a) How are the police going to enforce the rules of the road?
-Traffic tickets and DUI arrests may eventually disappear, but what will replace them?
+a) How will the police enforce traffic laws?
+Traffic tickets and DUI arrests may eventually become obsolete—what will replace them?

-c) How will self-driving cars behave at night or respond to bad weather conditions like high wind, fog, heavy smoke from wildfires, direct sunlight, extreme heat like in Las Vegas, or sand storms?
+c) How will self-driving cars perform at night or in challenging weather conditions, such as high winds, fog, wildfire smoke, direct sunlight, extreme heat like in Las Vegas, or sandstorms?

-d) Predicting other drivers' behavior and creating a safe fallback procedure for self-driving vehicles is the biggest challenge.
-Will pedestrian airbags and the remote operator assisting a bot in unpredictable emergencies be enough?
+d) Predicting other drivers' behavior and creating safe fallback procedures for self-driving vehicles remains a major challenge.
+Will pedestrian airbags and remote operators assisting in emergencies be enough?

-Right now, there are more questions than answers, but most of these questions will be answered in the next five years.
+Right now, there are more questions than answers, but most of these issues will likely be addressed within the next five years.

 We plan to follow the laws surrounding self-driving cars very closely and update this article with new information as soon as it becomes available.